lemonade-hq/policy-2.0/renters.md

 We want to make sure you know what you’re getting for your **$5.20 per month**, so we did our best to make this policy short and sweet.

-Please take a few minutes to read through, and [let us know](# "In the real doc, this will let you get in touch with us directly") if you have any questions.
+Please take a few minutes to read through it, and [let us know](# "In the real doc, this will let you get in touch with us directly") if you have any questions.
 You can always [change coverages](# "In the real doc, this will open our Live Policy editor"), [add valuable items](# "In the real doc, this will open our Live Policy editor"), and more.

 ### Who’s covered?